 The Estelle M. Black Library at Rock Valley College features over 91,000 book volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-House Bill 60, In-State Tuition for Undocumented Students (signed into law as Public Act 093-0007) states that undocumented students in Illinois may receive in-state tuition if they meet all of the following conditions:
+who reside here with no documentation stating U.S. citizenship or legal residency.
+House Bill 60-In-State Tuition for Undocumented Students (Signed into law as Public Act 093-0007) states that undocumented students in Illinois may receive in-state tuition if they meet the following conditions:

 This does not guarantee admission to a state community college or university.
 Students must meet admissions requirements and must contact the community college and/or the university directly.